authelia/authelia/docs/content/en/contributing/development/build-and-test.md

 #### Reproducible Builds

+*__Important Note:__ At the time of this writing an unknown variance exists between our build system and the builds produced via these instructions.
+We are investigating the cause and are intending to release proper instructions once the underlying cause is identified.*

 *__Please Note:__ The reproducibility instructions only apply for v4.38.0 or above.
 Users interested in reproducibility of previous versions will have to carefully modify the linker flags to match the values outputted from the `authelia build-info` command.
 In particular the Build Date was set as the actual time previously rather than the commit time.
 In addition to this the ability to print the commands did not exist until just before this tag.
 If you have trouble reproducing a build please let us know so we can figure it out, assist you, and document it.*

-Authelia allows production of reproducible builds that were built using our pipeline.
+Authelia intends to allow production of reproducible builds that were built using our pipeline.
 The only variables injected into a build are from commit information other than the exceptions listed in this section.
 This means that we can provide the exact build commands for any given build with very limited input from users.
 The elements injected into the binary as part of the build process (using linker flags) are:

 - Commit SHA1
-- Commit Date (using the RFC1123 layout strictly using the UTC timezone)
+- Commit Date (using the RFC3339 layout strictly using the UTC timezone)
 - Latest Tag
 - Tag State (i.e. if the HEAD commit has the latest tag)
 - Working Tree State (dirty, clean, etc)